Sheep round up – Melrakkaslétta

 Monday: Bjarnastaðir – Húsavík – Reykjavík

-We say good bye to horses and staff and before we drive to Húsavík airport to catch the flight to Reykjavik we stop at Húsavík for a while.
-Arrival in Reykjavík in the afternoon.
+We say good bye to horses and staff and before we drive to Húsavík airport to catch the flight to Reykjavik in the morning.

 – We reserve the right to alter the itinerary if necessary –